hortonworks/cloudbreak/docs/technologies.md

 ..* Ambari leverages Nagios for system alerting and will send emails when your attention is needed (e.g., a node goes down, remaining disk space is low, etc).

 Ambari enables to integrate Hadoop provisioning, management, and monitoring capabilities into applications with the Ambari REST APIs.

+### Docker

+Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
+Consisting of Docker Engine, a portable, lightweight runtime and packaging tool, and Docker Hub, a cloud service for sharing applications and automating workflows, Docker enables apps to be quickly assembled from components and eliminates the friction between development, QA, and production environments.
+As a result, IT can ship faster and run the same app, unchanged, on laptops, data center VMs, and any cloud.

+The main features of Docker are:

+1. Lightweight, portable
+2. Build once, run anywhere
+3. VM - without the overhead of a VM
+4. Containers are isolated
+5. It can be automated and scripted